-This budget busting Christmas roast chicken dinner meal costs less than a tenner and will serve up to six people.
+Budget Christmas dinner: This budget busting Xmas roast chicken recipe costs less than a tenner and can serve up to six people.

 It makes for a student friendly Christmas meal that’s easy and simple to cook and won’t cost a fortune.

-The ingredients all here cost us less than a tenner from Asda and will still give you a full plate of lovely grub.
+The ingredients all here cost us less than £10 from Asda (at the time of writing) and will still give you a full plate of lovely grub.

-If you’ve got a bit more in your budget then you can easily add more trimmings to leave you with that ultimate post-Christmas dinner food coma.
+And if you’ve got a bit more in your budget then you can easily add more (see recipe below) to leave you with that ultimate post-Christmas dinner food coma.

 - 1 large whole chicken